charmparticle/mpdstreamplay/README.md

         	max_clients     "0"                     # optional 0=no limit
         }

+  * note the "port 8000" in that snippet.
+This is the port to stream music from.
+You are welcome to use a different port - you'll just have to use a url variable, which I'll demonstrate at the bottom.

   * if you had to change your mpd.conf, you'll also need to restart mpd.
 If your config is /etc/mpd.conf, use:

         sudo systemctl restart mpd.service